Secure Your Business. Try Electric For Free.

 We’ve all heard of the high profile cybersecurity breaches that make the headlines.
 But, what about the cyber attacks that happen to small businesses?
 Should you be concerned as a small business leader, or are cyber attacks exclusively a “big company” issue?
 Do you have to spend a lot of money to protect your business?
 Is this just a risk you have to accept?

-Marcin Kleczynski, CEO of Malwarebytes, spoke about all of these topics and more at Elevate 2021, a virtual event that brought together powerful changemakers to elevate the way we work.
+Marcin Kleczynski, CEO of ThreatDown, spoke about all of these topics and more at Elevate 2021, a virtual event that brought together powerful changemakers to elevate the way we work.
 An expert in the cybersecurity space, he has been helping small businesses prevent breaches and attacks for over a decade.

 Marcin was interviewed by Jim Lippie, CEO of SaaS Alerts.
 A fellow provider of cybersecurity software, Jim also has experience as a Managed Service Provider (MSP) for businesses in need of cyber protection.
 Together, they set out to demystify cybersecurity for small businesses.